dotnet/orleans/Getting-Started-With-Orleans/Observers.md

 ## Code Example

-Let's assume that our grain wants to send messages to the clients from time to time.
-The message will be a single string value for simplicity here but can be anything.
-We should first define the interface for our message.
-Let's say these are chat messages.
+Let's assume that we have a grain that periodicaly sends messages to clients.
+For simplicity, the message in our example will be a  string.
+We first define the interface on the client taht will receive the  message.

 the interface will looklike this